Oishikatta/NUS/README.md

 Usage directions

-Place all files on a server capable of running php.
+* Place all files on a server capable of running php.
+* Edit getaccountstatus.xml to refer to your url for NUS.
-Place ctrcert.pem in the same directory.
+* Place ctrcert.pem in the same directory.
-Patch the ram of the nim process to point to your server.
+* Patch the ram of the nim process to point to your server.
-Run a system update.
+* Run a system update.
-The system will download the files for 9.2U.
+* The system will download the files for 9.2U.
 Replace titleversion, titlehash if you would like a different version. http://yls8.mtheall.com/ninupdates/reports.php